Pet Emergency First Aid: What Every Owner Should Know

 Disaster and Evacuation Preparedness

-Natural disasters, severe weather events, and other emergencies can strike with little warning.
-The Federal Emergency Management Agency (FEMA) and the American Red Cross both emphasize that including your pets in your family emergency plan is essential.
-Pets left behind during evacuations face extreme danger, and shelters may not accept animals.
-Planning ahead is the single most effective thing you can do to protect your pets during a disaster.
+Severe weather, wildfires, floods, and other disasters can hit with little notice.
+FEMA and the American Red Cross both stress that pets need to be part of your family emergency plan—not an afterthought.
+Pets left behind during evacuations face extreme danger, and many shelters will not take animals.
+Planning now is the single most effective thing you can do.

 Every pet-owning household should prepare a pet evacuation kit containing the following: